Parli/CanvasTest/SPECS.md

 * Any lines drawn by a client should be sent to the other clients and reproduced on their screens.

+* The server state does not need to persist if the server is restarted.

 ## Additional Specifications

 * All clients should see the same image at all times